brindidrip/speakEZ/README.md

 Domain: s-cord0.com (the original name of the application -- domains are expensive)

 Route53 controls the domain and NS.
-Using an AWS EC2 instance, I set the security groups open to all users.
+Using an AWS EC2 instance, I set the security groups open to all incoming users.
 Meaning nothing is secure right now and anyone can SSH in.
 There is a ssh key required to get access though, which I have included on my github repo.

 TO SSH IN: sudo ssh -i sshkeys/scord-mainkey.pem ec2-user@ec2-18-217-88-70.us-east-2.compute.amazonaws.com